wazuh/wazuh-documentation/source/installation-guide/further-configuration.rst

 - ``node``: The node certificates are the ones needed for every Elasticsearch node.
 They must include the node IP.

-- ``client``: Those certificates are the ones incharged of the communication between the different parst of the installation e.g. Filebeat and Kibana
+- ``client``: Those certificates are the ones incharged of the communication between the different parst of the installation e.g. Filebeat and Kibana.

 - ``admin``: The admin certificate is a client certificate with special privileges needed for management and security related tasks.

-To create the certificates, the template located in ``/etc/elasticsearch/certs/searchguard/search-guard.yml`` was used.
-This template is preconfigured with default values, which are recommended to change for security reasons.
+To create the certificates, the template located in the ``/etc/elasticsearch/certs/searchguard/search-guard.yml`` file was used.
+This template is preconfigured with the default values, which are recommended to change for security reasons.
 Those values are:

 - ``CN``: Stands for Common Name.
 This is an arbirtary name which represents the server name protected by the SSL certificate.
 The certificate is only valid if the request hostname matches the certificate common name.